World Chess hall of fame

 Biography

-Jan Timman is one of the most significant figures in the chess world during the past half-century.
+Jan Timman is one of the chess world’s most significant figures from the past half-century.
 The multi-talented Dutchman is best known for qualifying for the Candidates multiple times, playing a World Championship match in 1993 against Anatoly Karpov for the FIDE title, and winning many important tournaments, including the 1985 Taxco Interzonal and Linares 1988.
-Besides being an elite player who won several important competitions, Timman is an outstanding writer on the game, contributing through his books and his work for New in Chess.
+Besides being an elite player, Timman is an outstanding writer on the game, contributing through his books and his work for New in Chess.
 An artist and a player, he is a world-class problem composer who has also written extensively on the subject.

 Explore More Legends of Chess